Magnetotransport signatures of three-dimensional topological insulator nanostructures: Magnetotransport

 We proceed by considering a kink with fixed angle $\gamma_\kink$ while allowing the magnetic field to rotate, the setup which is most easily set up experimentally.
-When $\gamma_\kink = \pi/2$ and the magnitude of the magnetic field is tuned to $\sqrt{2} \Phi_0 / (\alpha \mathcal{A})$, the perpendicular component is within limits (when $\alpha$ is reasonably close to 1) and a gapless subband channel should appear in both legs of the kink when $\gamma_B = \pi/4 + m \pi/2$ with $m \in \mathbb{Z}$.
+When $\gamma_\kink = \pi/2$ and the magnitude of the magnetic field is tuned to $\sqrt{2} \Phi_0 / (2 \alpha \mathcal{A})$, the perpendicular component is within limits (when $\alpha$ is reasonably close to 1) and a gapless subband channel should appear in both legs of the kink when $\gamma_B = \pi/4 + m \pi/2$ with $m \in \mathbb{Z}$.
 Hence, for these angles, one could expect transmission across the kink at energies arbitrarily close to the Dirac point.
 Results of conductance simulations for this system are presented in Fig.~\ref{fig:90_deg_kink_conductance} and the expected transmission behavior can indeed be identified.

-Interestingly, in an energy window around the Dirac point that is of the same order as the confinement gap, the transmission probability appears to be very weak for $m$ odd and perfect for $m$ even.
+Interestingly, in an energy window around the Dirac point that is of the same order as the confinement gap, the transmission probability appears to be very weak for $m$ even and perfect for $m$ odd.
 This implies a strong dependence on the relative orientation of the magnetic field with respect to the input and output legs, for which the following general behavior can be identified.
-We can distinguish two types of relative orientations of the magnetic field: an \textit{aligned} (for the $\gamma_\kink = \pi/2$ kink, when $0 < \gamma_B < \pi/2$ or $\pi < \gamma_B < 3\pi/2$) and a \textit{transverse} orientation (for the $\gamma_\kink = \pi/2$ kink, when $\pi/2 < \gamma_B < \pi$ or $3\pi/2 < \gamma_B < 2\pi$), where aligned (transverse) refers to the orientation of the magnetic field with respect to the transport direction from input to output.
-Gap-closing conditions at the input and output with aligned ($m$ even) orientation appear to instigate maximal overlap (perfect transmission) between the input and output states of the gapless helical subband, while the transverse orientation instigates minimal overlap (close to zero transmission).
-This behavior appears to hold for kinks with arbitrary angles, both for the toy model and the Bi${}_2$Se${}_3$ parameter set.
+We can distinguish two types of relative orientations of the magnetic field: an \emph{aligned} (for the $\gamma_\kink = \pi/2$ kink, when $0 < \gamma_B < \pi/2$ or $\pi < \gamma_B < 3\pi/2$) and a \emph{transverse} orientation (for the $\gamma_\kink = \pi/2$ kink, when $\pi/2 < \gamma_B < \pi$ or $3\pi/2 < \gamma_B < 2\pi$), where aligned (transverse) refers to the orientation of the magnetic field with respect to the transport direction from input to output.
+Gap-closing conditions at the input and output with transverse ($m$ odd) orientation appear to instigate maximal overlap (perfect transmission) between the input and output states of the gapless helical subband, while the aligned orientation instigates minimal overlap (close to zero transmission).
+This behavior appears to hold for kinks with arbitrary angles, both for the toy model and the Bi${}_2$Se${}_3$ parameter set, as long as the perpendicular component of the magnetic field remains in the perturbative regime.
 Note that a straight wire cannot have gap-closing conditions with a transverse magnetic field orientation.

 For the Bi${}_2$Se${}_3$ kink, the electron-hole asymmetry becomes noticeable in the conductance near the Dirac point, unlike for a straight nanowire.
 The gap closes asymmetrically and the closing point is shifted about 15~meV in energy as compared to the Dirac point of the straight wire with an aligned magnetic field.
 A gap persists at the gap-closing angles, implying that the symmetric Dirac velocity renormalization, as derived perturbatively above for perpendicular magnetic fields, is not valid for an electron-hole asymmetric and/or anisotropic 3D TI Hamiltonian.
 However, this gap is only a couple of meV, being much smaller than the confinement gap, and does not prevent a clear perfect transmission signature from showing close to (mostly below) the (shifted) Dirac point in case of a parallel magnetic field orientation.